MarkTiedemann/marktiedemann.github.io/index.md

 #### # Found a typo or, _worse_, a bug?

 Please let me know!
 The [source code](https://github.com/marktiedemann/marktiedemann.github.io) of this site is available on GitHub.
-Issues, PRs and feeback of any kind are welcome!
+Issues, PRs and feedback of any kind are welcome!

 Hope you enjoyed the read.